-The four-day conference/simulation brings together over 100 students from across Canada to debate, better understand, and appreciate the transatlantic alliance.
-The core of the event is an intensive and immersive two-day simulation of NATO decision-making and crisis management.
-By assuming the role of NATO member state representatives, students gain a rich and unique understanding of Alliance politics, priorities and challenges facing the North Atlantic Treaty Organization.
+Founded in 2002, Carleton Model NATO is an annual student-run and organized conference/simulation hosted by Carleton University’s Norman Paterson School of International Affairs in Ottawa, Canada.
+The annual event takes place every winter in the nation’s capital.
+The unique four-day conference/simulation brings together over 100 students from across Canada to debate the most pressing transatlantic and international security issues.
+The core of the event is an intensive and immersive two-day simulation of the North Atlantic Treaty Organization decision-making and crisis management.
+By assuming the role of NATO member state representatives, students gain a rich and unique understanding of Alliance politics, priorities and challenges facing NATO as well as a much deeper understanding of critical international security issues and their solutions.
 Committee topics and crisis scenarios are designed to challenge delegates to think critically and creatively about NATO’s current operations, priorities, and future directions.